-Connect to distribution layer
+Procedure 5 Connect to distribution layer

-In this design, links in the core layer are configured as point-to-point Layer 3 routed links or Layer 3 routed EtherChannels.
-If you are using Cisco Catalyst 6500 VSS 4T system in the distribution layer, Cisco recommends that all peer-connected links are EtherChannel links, with EtherChannel members distributed between the physical switches in the VSS.
-EtherChannel to the Catalyst 6500 VSS provides for optimal forwarding because a packet that is received on the switch will be forwarded out a link on that same switch in normal operation instead of traversing the VSL link.
+In this design, links to the core VSS are configured as point-to-point Layer 3 routed EtherChannels.
+When using Cisco Catalyst 6500 VSS 4T system in the campus, Cisco recommends that all peer-connected links are EtherChannel links, with EtherChannel members distributed between the physical switches in the VSS.
+EtherChannel to the Catalyst 6500 VSS provides for optimal forwarding because a packet that is received on the switch will be forwarded out a link on that same switch in normal operation instead of traversing the VSL connection.